AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Intro_to_Events/README.md

 First, make a local copy of [random-color-eventhandlerproperty.html](https://github.com/mdn/learning-area/blob/master/javascript/building-blocks/events/random-color-eventhandlerproperty.html), and open it in your browser.
 It's just a copy of the simple random color example we've played with already.
 Now try changing `btn.onclick` to the following different values in turn, and observing the results in the example:

-* [`btn.focus`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onfocus) and [`btn.onblur`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onblur) -- The color changes when the button is focused and unfocused; try pressing the tab to focus on the button and press the tab again to focus away from the button.
+* [`btn.onfocus`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onfocus) and [`btn.onblur`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onblur) -- The color changes when the button is focused and unfocused; try pressing the tab to focus on the button and press the tab again to focus away from the button.
 These are often used to display information about filling in form fields when they are focused, or displaying an error message if a form field is filled with an incorrect value.
 * [`btn.ondblclick`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/ondblclick) -- The color changes only when the button is double-clicked.
 * [`window.onkeypress`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onkeypress), [`window.onkeydown`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onkeydown), [`window.onkeyup`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onkeyup) -- The color changes when a key is pressed on the keyboard.
 The `keypress` event refers to a general press (button down and then up), while `keydown` and `keyup` refer to just the key down and key up parts of the keystroke, respectively.
-Note: It doesn't work if you try to register this event handler on the button itself--we've had to register it on the [window]() object, which represents the entire browser window.
+Note: It doesn't work if you try to register this event handler on the button itself--we've had to register it on the [window](https://developer.mozilla.org/en-US/docs/Web/API/Window) object, which represents the entire browser window.

 <hr>